Last Updated on

 When you’re picking out your next rifle scope for your Mini-14 rifle, you’re bound to have a few questions.
 That’s why we developed this comprehensive buyer’s guide to walk you through everything that you need to know.
 You’ll soon be ready to pick out your rifle scope and know exactly what to do when you get it!

-When you’re getting a scope for Mini-14, you’re not looking for a ton of magnification.
+When picking out the best scope for a Mini-14 rifle, you’re not looking for a ton of magnification.
 That’s because the maximum range of a Mini-14 is only 200 yards.
 So, a scope with 9x magnification is plenty for what you’ll be able to use it for.

 Since a Mini-14 has such a short maximum effective range, it’s more important to ensure that your minimum magnification goes low enough.
 Ideally, you want something with 1x to 2x magnification, but 3x magnification works too.